Welcome to the Abbey Garden

 Enter a world of fragrances and colours

-KThe abbey garden adjacent to the historic red walls of Esrum Abbey is a fragrant pantry – for both humans and animals.
-The honey bee knows it.
-After buzzing around in the flower garden, it finally finds the pink valerian and settles down to find nourishment in the flowers.
-It also knows that, as the seasons change, so does the abbey garden.
-In autumn and winter, the garden is tranquil, but, come spring and summer, it hums with life again.
+The monastery garden is a fragrant pantry for both humans and animals.
+The honeybee knows it: After buzzing around the garden’s sea of flowers, it finally finds the pink valerian, where it finds nourishment in the flowers.
+It also knows that with the changing of the seasons, the monastery garden is always changing.
+In the fall and winter, the tranquility subsides, but next spring and summer, it’s buzzing with life again.

 The abbey gardens in the Middle Ages